-When a cat has access to the less healthy food they are more familiar with (and probably addicted to), they aren’t as likely to try something new.
-They simply don’t see a reason to bother with it.
-This is a big problem from people who currently free-feed their cats and who want to transition to a wet or raw food.
+When cats have access to the unhealthier food they are more familiar with, they aren’t as likely to try something new.
+They don’t see a reason to bother with it.
+This is a big problem for owners who currently free-feed their cats and want to transition to a wet or raw food.

-A word of caution – you shouldn’t let your cat go without eating at all if they won’t touch the healthy food.
+A word of caution—never let your cat go without eating at all.
 Cats can and will starve themselves to the point of serious illness.
-If a cat has received less than 50% of the calories he/she requires in a day, hepatic lipadosis (fatty liver disease) will set in.
+If cats have received less than 50% of the calories they require in a day, hepatic lipadosis (or fatty liver disease) will set in.

-The remedy is to start the process of transitioning with stopping the free-feeding.
-Start feeding the cat his/her original food on a schedule, 2-3 times per day.
-Talk to your veterinarian and make sure of how many calories your cat needs per day and consider that in your schedule.
-Bonus- this scheduled feeding can help you learn to control your cat’s weight as well!
+Start the transition with stopping free-feeding.
+Feed your cat the original food… but on a schedule, about 2-3 times per day.
+Talk to your veterinarian to determine how many calories your cat needs per day and consider that in your schedule.
+This scheduled feeding can help you learn to control your cat’s weight as well!

-After the cat has successfully gotten used to the new scheduled feeding, begin transitioning in the healthy food.
-Give 1 meal of healthy food and the rest of the meals use the original food.
-After this is accepted by your cat and there is no diarrhea, replace another meal with healthy food.
+After your cat has become accustomed to scheduled feeding, begin transitioning to the healthy food.
+Give one meal of healthy food and use the original food for the rest of the meals.
+After your cat gets used to this and has no diarrhea, replace another meal with healthy food.
 Repeat the process until all of the original food is transitioned out.